viveksingh007e/greatWrork.html/README.md

         await speakAndWait('Cool!
 Lets do some hanging.
 Get in position', 20);

-		await speakAndWait('Lets hang for 10 seconds', 12);
+		await speakAndWait('Lets hang for 15 seconds first', 17);
         await speakAndWait('Relax', 10);
-		await speakAndWait('Lets hang for 10 seconds', 12);
+		await speakAndWait('another set for 15 seconds again', 17);
         await speakAndWait('Relax', 10);
-		await speakAndWait('Lets hang for 10 seconds', 12);
+		await speakAndWait('This time for 10 seconds', 12);
         await speakAndWait('Relax', 10);
-		await speakAndWait('Lets hang for 10 seconds', 12);
+		await speakAndWait('Last for 10 seconds', 12);

-		await speakAndWait('Kudos to the Effort!
+		await speakAndWait('Great Dear!
+You nailed it!
 See you again!', 0);

     } catch (error) {
         console.error('Error:', error);